Digital Accessibility in Educational Technology

 How can institutions evaluate the accessibility of their digital tools?

 Institutions can evaluate accessibility through audits, user testing, and feedback from students and staff.
-Regular evaluations help identify gaps and ensure continuous improvement in accessibility practices.
+Regular evaluations help identify gaps and support continuous improvement in accessibility practices.

 What challenges do developers face in creating accessible platforms?